News and tips

-These five super easy, student friendly recipes can be turned vegetarian if you choose or 100% meatie.
-Make one lot up and then refrigerate or freeze to reheat a little each day.
+These five super easy, student-friendly recipes can be turned vegetarian if you choose or 100% meatie.
+That you can cook with your flat-mates or on your own.
+Make one lot up to and then refrigerate or freeze to reheat a little each day.
 If you refrigerate don’t save for longer than 3 days!
 The ingredients for all of them are similar making them easy to shop for too.
 I know you can buy sauces, but my mother taught me it was healthier to use real ingredients.

 Make up the dough and then put whatever toppings you fancy, dough can be saved in fridge for next day.

 Just mix all ingredients in a large bowl, when it comes together knead it and then let it rest for 10 mins before using.
 Roll out into a circle shape, place on flat tray, spread tomato paste (or BBQ sauce or similar) place toppings on.
 Then cover with grated cheese and a few Italian herbs and bake (190C gas mark 5) for 20 mins or until base is crisp.